 PSI is a simulated environment to provide debugging for performance issues.

 To find real-world bottlenecks and page KPIs you need a tool like Google Lighthouse.
 But you also need the hardware to run it.

 While you can install Lighthouse on your laptop/desktop, the metric scores you get back will be on the low side.
 That's because Lighthouse uses throttling algorithms to create real-world bottlenecks and network latency.

 That demands a lot of processing power from the hardware running it.
 Which is why, here at Eastside Co, we use a dedicated auditing server.
-It has loads of processing power to run audits with all the throttling Google can throw at it.
+It has loads of processing power to run audits on Shopify stores with all the throttling Google can throw at it.